-Starting a business can be very exciting.
+Starting a business can be a very exciting undertaking.
 Most successful business owners still remember the day they handed out their first business card, scored their first sale or dropped their first dollar into the till.
-Others can only recall how things went from good to bad, to worse.
-Sadly, eight out of 10 new businesses don’t survive, largely because the owner committed one or more rookie mistakes running their business.
+Others can only recall how things went from good to bad to worse.
+Sadly, eight out of 10 new businesses don’t survive, largely because the owner committed one or more rookie mistakes while running their business.

 With proper planning, you can avoid some of the rookie mistakes even great players make, if you: